Harvard Extension School Announces New Collaboration with Trilogy Education

 The Trilogy-Harvard Extension School Collaboration

 The part-time, 24-week program will begin on March 11, 2019.
 Unlike some HES classes, this program won’t take place online but rather in person.
-Classes will be held in Harvard Square from 6:30 to 9:30 p.m. two nights a week and from 10 a.m. to 2 p.m. on Saturdays.
-Students who complete the program will receive a Certificate of Completion in Full-Stack Web Development.
+Classes take place in the evening and on weekends at a Harvard Square location.
+Students who complete the program receive a Certificate of Completion in Full-Stack Web Development.

 Among other key qualities, participants in the program will acquire the skills needed to become proficient in front-end and back-end development.
 Participants will also gain access to a tutor network and receive extensive career-planning assistance, including support with portfolio reviews, resume building, technical interview training, career coaching, soft skills training, and much more.